 The Spaghetti Western Heyday

-It was during the 1960s that the Western became a movie staple in Italy .
-The genre’s popularity in Italy was partly due to the fact that, after Sergio Leone began directing his own Spaghetti Westerns and making waves with A Fistful of Dollars, other Italian directors saw that there was money to be made by remaking Westerns and adapting them for the Italian audience.
+During the 1960s, the Western became a movie staple in Italy.
+The genre’s popularity in Italy was partly because, after Sergio Leone began directing his Spaghetti Westerns and making waves with A Fistful of Dollars, other Italian directors saw that there was money to be made by remaking Westerns and adapting them for the Italian audience.

-In this way, Spaghetti Westerns were a way for Italian filmmakers to get their foot in the door when it came to directing.
+In this way, Spaghetti Westerns were a way for Italian filmmakers to get their foot in the door when directing.
 Sergio Corbucci, who had previously only worked as an actor, directed several Spaghetti Westerns before making his mark with Django.
-Similarly, Enzo G. Castellari got his start directing Spaghetti Westerns before moving onto bigger things (non-Westerns).
+Similarly, Enzo G. Castellari started directing Spaghetti Westerns before moving on to bigger things (non-Westerns).

 With so much talent being poured into these movies, it’s no surprise that they became so popular.
 The Spaghetti Western provided an outlet for creativity and helped many directors make a name for themselves.

-If you’re looking for a fun and exciting way to entertain your family or friends, you have a lot of options to choose from.
-From comedy movies to action movies, there’s something out there for everyone.
+If you’re looking for a fun and exciting way to entertain your family or friends, you have many options to choose from.
+There’s something out there for everyone from comedy movies to action movies.

 Best Spaghetti Western Movies